 What Defenses can Help you Beat Drug Charges in Dallas, Texas?

 As any Texan knows, Texas drug laws are some of the harshest in the U.S. That makes your defense strategy all the more critical when you’re facing charges.

-At Edgett Law Firm, we design your defense strategy based on the facts and evidence in your case.
+The Dallas drug crimes attorneys at the Edgett Law Firm, design your defense strategy based on the facts and evidence in your case.
 A viable defense might include:

 - The police obtained the drugs illegally in violation of your Fourth Amendment rights

 - You were unaware that the drugs were in your possession